Malta citizenship by merit: details explained

 • What is the minimum investment required for Malta citizenship by merit?

-Under Malta citizenship by merit, there is no fixed minimum investment.
+Under Malta citizenship by merit, there is no investment.
 Instead, applicants must demonstrate exceptional contribution, measurable public benefit, alignment with Malta’s national interest, and the capacity to deliver the proposed activities through credible planning, funding, and verifiable results.

 • Do I need to live in Malta permanently to get citizenship?